Our Homeowner Spring & Summer Checklist – Outside & Inside Maintenance List

 You Can Hire Help

-Of course, you CAN HIRE plenty of outside help from company’s, friends and networking to reduce what you do yourselves.
+Of course, you CAN HIRE plenty of outside help from companies, friends and networking to reduce what you do yourselves.
 It can be expensive and add up quickly.
 You can limit it to only specific things, like weekly or monthly lawn care for example, which is something we’ve decided to invest in this year.

 Do It Yourself